Click on images to see larger view

 A female bed bug lays about two eggs per day and may lay approximately 200 tiny white eggs.
 The eggs are oblong and sticky, hatching in as little as four or up to 24 days.
 Upon hatching nymphs, will immediately move to feed.
 There are five immature nymph stages, each one requiring a blood meal to continue.

 Adults require a blood meal for reproduction.
 Total developmental time from egg to adult ranges from six weeks to four months or more depending on conditions.
 They can live up to a year to a year and a half.
-The stages of the bed bug life cycle are illustrated to the left.
+The stages of the bed bug life cycle are illustrated below.
 (Diagram courtesy of North Carolina State University.)

 Bed bugs are very hardy insects, able to withstand several months without food (blood) or adverse conditions.
 These insects are nocturnal, moving to their hosts at night to feed quickly for three to fifteen minutes and seeking hidden shelter upon completion.
 In bedrooms, bed bugs will hide in the joints and crevices of bed frames and box springs, in the seams and folds of mattresses and even in the upholstery of furniture, hollow bedposts, under base boards and behind wallpaper.

 Bites are very irritating and can cause severe itching.
 Bites are commonly seen as red welts with a tiny dot at the center.
 They have not been shown to transmit any human disease.
 People may have varying degrees of allergic reactions to the bites.
 This is caused by anesthetic and anticoagulant substances injected during feeding.
 Scratching can lead to secondary bacterial infections.
 Stress, anxiety and sleeplessness often result from bed bug infestations.